Postgraduate Course: Introduction to Musicology (MUSI11051)

 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

 ||Availability||Available to all students

-This course involves developing students' knowledge of the historical and critical philosophies associated with a variety of approaches to music research.
-Each week is organised around critical reading of selected representative texts; teaching comprises a combination of class discussion and other activities hosted through the Learn virtual learning environment.
+This course involves developing students┐ knowledge of the historical and critical philosophies associated with a variety of approaches to music research.
+Classes will normally take place weekly, and will comprise staff- and student-led seminars organised around critical readings of selected musicological texts.

 Entry Requirements (not applicable to Visiting Students)